mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 - Waite's LOA - abstract here drawing on levels within the problem or product  - navigation between levels, explicit teaching of such navigation. -->

-### Gaps in research

-Gaps in research back to Ch.
-2.
-I.E. why is the next sections relevant to RQs

-The work of Quintana et al contains useful guidelines for checking the suitability of a framework to support science education [@quintana_scaffolding_2004].
-In particular guideline x, and y can be identified in the use of GDPS in this research.

-MOVE LATER?
-Given the exploration of LOA, semantic waves, and Papert's work.
-Does the framework provided by GDPs sit between a more abstract theory and concrete implementation as given?
-Waite's conception of LOA would place the implementation of each GDP at the highest level of abstraction, whereas the more potentially transferable nature of Wing's abstract CT conceptions would form a candidate for a more generalisable theory.
-As such, GDPs would be situated between those and concrete implementation.

-### Summary of - OR IS IT REFLECTIONS ON? the potential utility of GDPs? of abstract / concrete exploration?  for several stakeholders

-HOW DOES THIS RELATE TO ABSTRACT / CONCRETE THING OF PT 1.
-AND TO THE SUMMARY TABLE OF CH.
-6.

-The evidence and examples surfaced in Chapter 6 and the previous section support a view that the GDPs can form the basis of productive research and pedagogical frameworks.

-While the work of Eriksson et al. explored the utility of GDP concepts in several dimensions the focus was on utility for the research community.

-Thus the following section makes more explicit the observed and potential uses of GDPs for different stakeholders in this context: specifically, comparing their utility for researchers, participants and facilitators/ learning designers.

 <!-- To explore the findings of last chapter in relation to this exploration of the nature and purpose of abstraction in guiding frameworks in learning programming, I return to research on the use of gameplay design patterns. -->